DoughnutsNCookies/TypeScript-SOLID/OCP/README.md

 }
 ```

-Now, adding new shapes like triangles and ellipses is as simple as creating new subclasses of `Shape` without modifying the existing code.
+Now, adding a new shape like a triangle is as simple as creating new subclasses of `Shape` without modifying the existing code.

 ```typescript
 /**